ABOUT In Vitro Fertilization

 4. Culture of embryos

-The fertilized eggs are monitored by your doctor to help them divide and develop.
+monitored by your doctor to help them divide and develop.

 Genetic disorders may currently, be tested for the embryos.